Transfer From Fidelity to Charles Schwab

 Cost of an ACATS Transfer

-Fidelity does not charge any fees for outgoing ACATS transfers.
-Schwab charges nothing to receive one.
+Fidelity does not charge a fee for outgoing ACATS transfers.
+Schwab does not charge a fee to receive ACATS transfers.

 How Long Does an ACATS Take?